BREWERS CLICK HERE

 Brewers may submit into multiple categories.
 Should a brewer wish to bring a beer that does not fit into one of the categories listed below, that's fine, though again, that beer would only be eligible for the People's Choice and Best in Show awards.

 The Best Oktoberfest Microbrew Competition will be located in the Bier Garten.
 When loading and unloading, Microbrew Reps will be allowed to drive right up to rear of the Bier Garten using the Vendor Entrance or Main Entrance, though if using the Main Entrance, all vehicles must be off the Midway one hour prior to gate opening.
-There will be a refrigerated truck to the side of the Bier Garten to hold all beer not in use, and each brewer's station will be furnished with two keg tubs (though again, brewers will need to bring their own jocky boxes).
+There will be a refrigerated truck behind of the Bier Garten to hold all beer not in use.
+There will also be an easily accessible ice chest in the Bier Garten for icing down kegs, and each brewer's station will be furnished with two keg tubs (though again, brewers will need to bring their own jocky boxes).
 To view a map of the grounds,